kynmiiso/Signify/README.md

 **Learn**
 Signify allows users to learn American Sign Language (ASL) through a gamified learning platform.
 A flashcard of a word from the Sign Dictionary is displayed on-screen and the user must make the sign correctly in a limited amount of time to win.

-**Translate**
-Signify has two translate modes:
-1. Sign to Text for
-2. Speech to Text. and displays text translations in real-time with closed captioning to bridge the communication gap.